mikecurtis1/Hierarchy/README.md

 10,1968,"The Beatles (""The White Album"")",The Beatles,Rock,"Rock & Roll, Pop Rock, Psychedelic Rock, Experimental"
 ...
 ```

 ### Generating Internal Descriptor Tag

 In the sample file above, genre and subgenre terms are used to generate descriptor tags for each item row.
-The occurance of each tag in the entire data file is totalled.
+The occurrence of each tag in the entire data file is totalled.

 `print_r($t->getTagCounts());`

 ```
 Array
 (